opencanarias/taple-docsite/docs/discover/roles.md

+---
+description: Classification of participants based on their interests
+---

 # Roles

+Each network participant interacts with the network based on different interests.
+These interests are represented in TAPLE as roles.

 ## Owner
 Subject owner participant, who owns one or several subjects.
 They have total control over the subject because they possess the cryptographic material with permission to modify the subject.